An-Individual/discord-dice-bot/README.md

 * `round(x)` rounds `x` to the nearest whole number.
 So `round(2.5)` is 3 and `round(2.4)` returns 2.
 * `abs(x)` returns the absolute value of `x`.
 So `abs(-3)` returns 3.

 Anywhere in the math a number could appear can be replaced with a dice string or a grouping/list.
 Dice strings themselves use the following format where X is the number of sides the dice have.
+You can also repace X with 'f' instead of a number to roll Fudge dice.

 `[# dice]dX[modifiers][aggregator]`